Tuesday, January 20, 2026

 Row Robin with Friends - 46 x 54

-Left over “Plus” blocks make top and bottom borders by me.
+My challenge was “Low Volume”.
+I have been playing with it for a while.
+“Plus” block top and bottom borders by me.
 Scrap block row by Patti Burden.
 “Sew Inspired” by Cindy Golding.
 Sampler blocks by Lynettte McPherson.
 Patchwork and circles by me.
 The vertical row is by Kathy Dedmore.

 Turquoise Baby Quilt - 32 x 43